mesosphere/universe/docs/tutorial/GetStarted.md

 This document is intended as a "getting started" guide.
 The audience are developers looking to modify or *publish* the packages to the Universe.
 This document is written in tutorial and walk-through format.
 The goal is to help you "get started".
 It does not go into great depth on some of the conceptual or inner details.
 This guide aims at making a user familiar with the concepts of what a Package is and what are the roles of Marathon and Universe in the package life cycle.

+## Required nomenclature
+This guide assumes you are familiar with the basics of the concepts mentioned below.
+Advanced users can skip this section and jump to [Create a package](#create-a-package).
+If you are new to DC/OS, we recommend reading this sections along with the external links provided.

+### What is Universe?
+The Universe is a DC/OS package repository that contains services like Spark, Cassandra, Jenkins, and many others.
+It allows users to install these services with a single click from the DC/OS UI or by a simple `dcos package install <package_name>` command from the DC/OS CLI.
+Many community members have already submitted their own packages to the Universe, and we encourage anyone interested to get involved with package development!
+It is a great way of contributing to the DC/OS ecosystem and allows users to easily get started with your favorite package.

+### What is Marathon?
+[Marathon](https://mesosphere.github.io/marathon/) is a production-grade container orchestration platform for Mesosphere’s Datacenter Operating System (DC/OS) and [Apache Mesos](https://mesos.apache.org/).
+In order to deploy applications on top of Mesos, one can use Marathon for Mesos.
+Marathon is a cluster-wide init and control system for running Linux services in cgroups and Docker containers.
+Marathon has a number of different deploy [features](https://mesosphere.github.io/marathon/#features) and is a very mature project.
+Marathon runs on top of Mesos, which is a highly scalable, battle tested and flexible resource manager.
+Marathon is proven to scale and runs in many production environments.

+### What is a package?
+There are several ways to deploy your service onto a running DC/OS cluster.
+  * Use the DC/OS Marathon command in the CLI,
+  * Use the Marathon REST API directly, or
+  * Deploy your service as a package.

+Deploying your service using the package approach makes your life easier and service management efficient.
+Once you have a running DC/OS cluster, you will be able to browse packages in the dashboard.
+A package consists of the four required configuration files and all of the external files linked from them.

+A package implicitly relies on Marathon; its contents are used to generate a Marathon app definition.
+By the end of this guide, you will be able to build, publish, and browse your package in the cluster.

 ## Prerequisites
 Before starting this guide, make sure you have met the following conditions.